 How can we Show Kindness to Others?

 Biblically speaking kindness should become a natural instinct to us as Christians.
 Learning gratitude as children also can lead us to be kinder.
 As we understand how much we are grateful for, kindness towards others will naturally well up inside and spill over into good deeds and good works.

-We’ve covered a lot of ground in this post haven’t we?
-From the acknowledgement that kindness changes everything, to a discussion about biblical kindness, over to the kindness of Jesus, and finally landing on teaching kids to be kind.
+We’ve covered a lot of ground in this post, haven’t we?
+From the acknowledgment that kindness changes everything, to a discussion about biblical kindness, over to the kindness of Jesus, and finally landing on teaching kids to be kind.
 Goodness, this was a lot!

 Kindness can truly change your life, let’s start a revolution of kindness!
 What other kindness practices do you do with your family?
 I hope these kindness activities for kids have inspired you to add more kindness to your home!